-At first I admitted this seemed like a valid concern, but after some thinking, this does not hold up.
+At first, I admitted this seemed like a valid concern, but after some thinking, this does not hold up.
 This is the danger of playing the hypothetical game of situations that never occur.
 The fact is I never heard of any instance of a company denying a customer just because they were breaking one of the 7 deadly sins, so there is no need to worry over something that does not exist.
-These “what if” games are just a scare tactic used against those who have legit religious objections to give a same sex marriage license.
+These “what if” games are just a scare tactic used against those who have legit religious objections to giving a same-sex marriage license.

 Also, keep in mind that it is same-sex marriage proponents from the 1950’s and 60’s who preemptively started pushing everyone to accept it.
 What we are seeing today in Kentucky is not an attack, but simply a defense against this coercive act of trying to make every person accept and tolerate same-sex marriage.

 Now you will notice in my arguments, I did not use any theological reasons to support Kim Davis, and that is the point.
 For example, you will never convince an atheistic opponent of Kim Davis if all you say is “God created marriage” or “It says so in the Bible.”
 You can personally believe that, but you need to use the Constitution, logic, and legal reasons to persuade others why Kim Davis should have her rights protected as well.
 I explained how the rights of everyone can be protected, but since the government has gotten involved with picking sides in marriage, we are in this big mess right now.
 Not only should the rights of all couples be protected, but the rights of Kim Davis and all other law clerks with religious objections must be protected as well.